 Yet, with increasing economic growth, our demand for electricity grows with it.
 If cut short for some period of time and with no back-up source of power, a country can lead to a crisis and chaotic state.
 Since it is almost impossible for oceans and seas to dry up, we can consider tidal power to be a renewable source of energy.

 How Do Tides Produce Energy?

-To understand the importance of converting tidal enrgy to electrical power, you need to determine its process.
+To understand the importance of converting tidal energy to electrical power, you need to determine its process.
 We all probably know that the earth revolves around the sun, while the moon rotates around the earth.
 What many of us may not be aware of is that these rotational effects enable the earth to move vast masses of water through the gravitational forces from the sun and the moon hence producing tides.

-When the sun, moon and the earth aligns, the gravitational pull of the sun and moon also aligns.
+When the sun, moon and the earth aligns, the gravitational pull of the sun and moon also align.
 In result, the pull becomes stronger.
 This causes large quantities of water in the oceans and seas to move towards the shore.
 Then, a high tide state now occurs.

 Now, when the sun and moon form a 90-degree angle with each other, this causes the gravitational forces between the sun and moon to cancel each other.
-The effect of this is weaker gravitational pull.
+The effect of this is a weaker gravitational pull.
 This causes water to ebb away from the shores and hence a low tide state occurs.

 Since we now know what creates the tides, it becomes easy to predict their occurrence.
 Most high tides occur during a new or full moon.
 While most low tides occur when the moon is in the quarter moon stage.

 With the knowledge we have about tides, we now look at the basic technologies used to harness tidal energy.
 There are three main ways to harness tidal energy, which are: